Sacramento Clergy Abuse Attorney

 - San Bernardino Diocese

 - Monterey Diocese

 Participation in the Compensation Program is voluntary.
 However, to obtain funds, the sexual assault survivor must waive their rights to litigate against the Diocese of Sacramento or other Church ministries.
 An attorney working on behalf of the victim might provide legal guidance on how to ensure they receive the monetary compensation they deserve based on the extent of their injuries.

-Many victims use these funds to handle their life’s challenges associated with sexual assault.
+Many victims use these funds to handle their life’s challenges associated with childhood sexual abuse.
 The survivor may have developed intense anxiety, suicidal thoughts, lasting depression, post-traumatic stress disorder behaviors, sex addiction, dangerous drug use, alcoholism, or other unhealthy condition.

 Hiring a Roman Catholic Diocese of Sacramento Diocese Sexual Abuse Attorney

-We are currently accepting clergy sexual abuse cases where the predator remains in "active ministry," is on administrative leave, has been removed from the Church, is retired, or dead.
-We also accept cases involving priests associated with the Jesuits and Franciscan Order.
+We are currently accepting clergy sexual abuse cases where the predator remains in "active ministry," is on administrative leave, has been removed from the Church, is retired, or is dead.
+Your Sacramento clergy abuse lawyer will also accept clergy abuse cases involving priests associated with the Jesuits and Franciscan Order.